jamesgreen311/Event-Manager-Docs/create-event.md

 At this time, it is a manual copy/paste of the Event Id from the Event Master to the Event Description and the Event Details sheets.

 ## Event Details
 The Event Details will display after the Description.
 Each row in the sheet for an event will display as a bulleted list item.
-The same rules as the Event Description apply to the Event Details.
+The rules for the Event Description apply to the Event Details.